Clinical-Genomics/scout/docs/features/hpo.md

 ## HPO gene panel

 Every HPO term is linked to a set of genes.
 It it interesting to see which genes that overlap with your phenotype terms.
 To generate such a list, locate the "HPO panel" button.
-You can optionally select which terms to include by using the checkboxes next to the HPO terms.
+You can optionally select which terms to include by using the check boxes next to the HPO terms.

 By default only genes matching _every_ selected HPO term is returned.
 This setting can be customized by entering the minimum number of HPO terms a gene is required to overlap.

 > The panel is only stored until a user regenerates the panel!

 The generated panel will show up just below under "HPO gene panel".
-To filter the list of variants using the generated panel, locate the "HPO panels" dropdown in the top bar on the "variants" page.

 ## Phenomizer diseases